When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Trial, Shipping & Warranty

 The Aurora Luxe is competitively priced and shipping is free for all customers in the contiguous U.S. Each mattress comes with a sleep trial that runs for 120 nights.
-If you ultimately decide to keep the mattress, Brooklyn Bedding further backs your purchase with a 10-year warranty against workmanship defects.
+If you ultimately decide to keep the mattress, Brooklyn Bedding further backs your purchase with a lifetime warranty against workmanship defects.

 Best Mattress for Hip Pain